raopg/raopg/README.md

 <a href=https://www.youtube.com/watch?v=k0-WyZCKF5I>Inspiration for the DB project</a>

 I'm also building out a Gym Log application using React, GraphQL, Node.js and PostgreSQL.
 You can find the progress <a href=https://github.com/raopg/my-gym-log>here</a>

+## Reach out!
+I'm always looking to contribute, collaborate and work on all things tech, so feel free to reach to me via <a href="https://www.linkedin.com/in/raopg">LinkedIn</a>